Expressable launches with millions for scalable speech therapy – TechCrunch

 The activities are meant to be bite-sized — used when driving to the grocery store or cooking dinner or playing in the backyard — and tailored for interaction with children.
 The lessons can be as simple as creating opportunities for a kid to ask for juice, or to practice two-word utterances with an imitation game.

 This unique edtech bit of Expressable leans heavily on parent involvement in the therapy process.
-Parental help has been shown to increase positive outcomes, but notably it could also leave low-income, working class families out of the mix.
+Parental help has been shown to increase positive outcomes, but notably it could also leave low-income, working-class families out of the mix.
 Its price, on average, is $59 per week, and that’s currently only out of pocket rather than subsidized by insurance.

-“There’s a lot of content for speech language pathologists by speech language pathologists, but not a lot of content by [SLPs] for parents, written in a way that is consumable,” Barbara said.
+“There’s a lot of content for speech-language pathologists by speech-language pathologists, but not a lot of content by [SLPs] for parents, written in a way that is consumable,” Barbara said.
 “It just felt like a huge opportunity and market gap.”

 Part of Expressable’s value is that it’s better than the status quo, which surprisingly often actually amounts to nothing.
-According to the National Institute on Deafness and Other Communication Disorders, about 8 to 9 percent of children have a speech sound disorder in the country — but only half actually get treatment.
-What might start as an occasional stutter could turn into a communication disorder over time – so Expressable wants to intervene early to get kids on the right path.
+According to the National Institute on Deafness and Other Communication Disorders, about 8-9% of children in the country have a speech sound disorder — but only half actually get treatment.
+What might start as an occasional stutter could turn into a communication disorder over time — so Expressable wants to intervene early to get kids on the right path.

 “Public schools are the number-one provider for pediatric speech but they are unfortunately notoriously underfunded,” said Sherred.
 Children who are lucky enough to be eligible for school services are often provided them in a group setting, she continued, which lengthens the amount of time it takes to make progress.

-Sherred witnessed the “incredibly frustrating cycle” created by gaps in school intervention first-hand as a SLP.
+Sherred witnessed firsthand as an SLP the “incredibly frustrating cycle” created by gaps in school intervention.
 She has spent the majority of her career in in-home health, where she would work in homes and daycares directly with children.

 The majority of Expressable’s user base are children, but about 35% are adults, signaling how speech issues can continue past childhood.

-Meagen Lloyst, who sourced the Expressabble deal for Lerer Hippeau, is one example.
-Lloyst was diagnosed with a speech and voice condition in late 2020 and needed to find remote SLP therapy, which introduced her to the challenges of finding a high-quality specialized SLP.
+Meagan Loyst, who sourced the Expressabble deal for Lerer Hippeau, is one example.
+Loyst was diagnosed with a speech and voice condition in late 2020 and needed to find remote SLP therapy, which introduced her to the challenges of finding a high-quality specialized SLP.

-“Before Expressable, there was no consumer-facing brand out there solving these pain points for individuals with communications disorders,” Lloyst said.
+“Before Expressable, there was no consumer-facing brand out there solving these pain points for individuals with communications disorders,” Loyst said.
 “It’s evident that they’re already hiring the best SLPs out there, bringing parents and education into the process to focus on better outcomes for children, and doing so in a cost-effective and convenient way through virtual care.”

 Telehealth with a twist

 While telehealth usage remains above pre-pandemic levels, visits are on the decline.
-One challenge for any digital telehealth startup, Expressable included, is how to make a convincing pitch for moving caretaking fully-virtual in a post-pandemic context.
+One challenge for any digital telehealth startup, Expressable included, is how to make a convincing pitch for moving caretaking fully virtual in a post-pandemic context.

 The Expressable co-founders pointed toward consistency, both internally and externally, as a competitive advantage.